heckslay/product-management-system/README.md

 # Product Management System
 This is a simple testing project which uses HTML/CSS/SCSS/PHP/JS and libraries/frameworks like Bootstrap and jQuery.
 It utilizes specific directory and whole flow structure which is based on my previous experiences with various PHP frameworks.
+Despite of PHP Frameworks (Yii2, Laravel) being my main area of expertise, I managed to create this minor app from scratch.
+I tried to stick with the provided documentation.
+Enjoy!

 # Installing The Project
 At first you'll have to clone the project: